voidauth/voidauth/CONTRIBUTING.md

 Issues, Suggestions, and Feature Requests should be added as [Issues](https://github.com/voidauth/voidauth/issues) of the appropriate type.
 For Help and Support, Q&A, or anything else; open a [Discussion](https://github.com/orgs/voidauth/discussions).

+## Documentation Updates

+Documentation updates should made in the docs/ directory and a PR opened for approval of the changes.

 ## Development Environment

 VoidAuth consists of a Frontend `./frontend` and Backend `./server`.
 The frontend is served through the backend, and when developing the frontend is automatically rebuilt when changes are detected.
 To see those frontend changes on the web UI the page must be refreshed.
 Lets get set up!